Chapter 5 Regression Overview

 \[ \mu(x) = \beta_0 + \beta_1 x + \beta_2 x^2 + \beta_3 x^3 + \ldots + \beta_9 x^9 \]

-Here, the \(\beta\) coefficients are model parameters that are learned from the data via least squares or maximum likelihood.
-(Additionally, we could assume a conditional normal distribution with a constant variance, which would require estimating the \(\sigma\) parameters.
-This is not necessary to estimate the mean.)
+Here, the \(\beta\) coefficients are model parameters that are learned from the data via least squares or maximum likelihood.70

 k-Nearest Neighbors models are a family of nonparametric models with a single tuning parameter, \(k\), the number of neighbors to use when estimating the regression function.
-We can also control which features are used when measuring distances.
+We can also control which features are used when calculating distances, and how distance is measured.

 Decision Tree models are a family of nonparametric models with a number of tuning parameters, but most notably,